 Bruce M. Carlson, M.D., Ph.D. is Professor Emeritus of Anatomy and Cell Biology at the University of Michigan.
 After receiving an M.S. in ichthyology at Cornell University, he completed his medical and doctoral studies at the University of Minnesota.
 Over 40 years, he was a faculty member in the Departments of Anatomy and Cell Biology and Biology at the University of Michigan.
 After stepping down as Chair of Anatomy and Cell Biology, he directed the Institute of Gerontology.
 His research involved limb and muscle regeneration, limb embryology and the biology of aging and denervated muscle.
 Along with 200 papers, he has authored 13 books on regeneration, embryology and lake biology and has edited another 15 symposium volumes and translations.
 He has received a number of awards, including the AAAS Newcomb-Cleveland Prize, the Henry Gray Award of the American Association of Anatomists, which he served as President, and membership in the Russian Academy of Natural Sciences.
 He has conducted research for extended periods in the USSR, Czechoslovakia, the Netherlands, Finland and New Zealand.
 His retirement activities include writing books and directing a long-term study of pike growth in an isolated northern Minnesota lake.

 Jan Walleczek Ph.D. is Director of the Fetzer Franklin Fund, and a Trustee of the John E. Fetzer Memorial Trust.
-He presently lives in Berlin, Germany, where he founded Phenoscience Laboratories.
+He lives in Berlin, Germany, where he founded Phenoscience Laboratories.
 Previously he was Director of the Bioelectromagnetics Laboratory at Stanford University Medical School, Palo Alto, California.
 Jan Walleczek studied biology at the University of Innsbruck in Austria, followed by doctoral work at the Max-Planck-Institute for Molecular Genetics in Berlin, and post-doctoral work at the Research Medicine and Radiation Biophysics Division of the Lawrence Berkeley National Laboratory, University of California at Berkeley.
 His research interests are diverse, and his scientific publications cover the fields of biology, chemistry, engineering, and physics.
-His work focuses on the application to living systems of concepts such as quantum coherence, emergent dynamics, and the flow of information, a long-standing interest which he summarized as an edited volume for Cambridge University press titled “Self-organized biological dynamics and nonlinear control”.
-In addition to advanced research design and methodology, his current professional interests include the philosophy and foundations of science.
+His work focuses on the foundations of quantum mechanics and the application to living systems of concepts such as quantum coherence, emergent dynamics, and the flow of information, a long-standing interest which he summarized as an edited volume for Cambridge University press titled “Self-organized biological dynamics and nonlinear control”.
+In addition to metascience and advanced research design, his professional interests include the philosophy and the foundations of science.